Competitive prices for top quality

 2. How deep should I plant flower bulbs?

-A good rule of thumb is to plant the flower bulb two to three times as deep as its height.
+A good rule of thumb is: plant the flower bulb two to three times as deep as the height of the bulb.

-For example, a 5 cm tall bulb should be planted 10–15 cm deep.
-Make sure the point is facing upward and leave some space between the bulbs so they have room to grow.
+For example: plant a 5 cm tall bulb 10–15 cm deep.
+Make sure the point faces upwards and keep some distance between the bulbs so they have room to grow.

 3. Can I also plant flower bulbs in pots or containers?